-Alloimmunization is when a person makes antibodies as a result of foreign blood mixing.
-When this happens in women due to exposure to fetal blood, it is called maternal alloimmunization.
-These antibodies cross the placenta and attack the unborn child; a disease called hemolytic disease of the fetus and newborn or HDFN for short.
-HDFN can have devastating consequences including anemia, hyperbilirubinemia, and even death.
+Maternal alloimmunization occurs when a woman makes red blood cell antibodies as a result of foreign blood mixing.
+These antibodies can cross the placenta and attack the unborn child, a disease called hemolytic disease of the fetus and newborn (HDFN).
+HDFN can have devastating consequences including anemia, hyperbilirubinemia, and death.
 With close monitoring and timely treatment, babies with HDFN have a very high survival rate.
 Unfortunately, due to the rarity of alloimmunization and the variation in care practices around the world, well-managed pregnancies and ideal infant outcomes are not universal - but they can be!

 The Allo Hope Foundation was founded to provide educational materials, family and provider support, and to promote research related to alloimmunization and HDFN.